 Overnight in Cairo hotel.

-In the early evening, you will experience a different side to traveling in Egypt, grab your belonging before we head to the train station to board the sleeper train to Aswan.
+In the early evening, you will experience a different side to travelling in Egypt – we head to the train station to board the sleeper train to Aswan.

 Meals: Breakfast and dinner.